linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 - If you migrated from Legacy to Maximized builds (no migration of settings), you will be prompted on next reboot by the same prompts following an initial flash.
 That is:
   - To inject your public key or do OEM Factory Reset/Re-Ownership
+    - Injecting the public key will reflash the firmware with your public key fused in.
     - The Factory Reset/Re-Ownership option will guide you into re-owning all security components including resetting USB Security dongle, injecting public key in ROM and signing /boot.
-  - Then on next reboot, you will be prompted to generate new TOTP/HOTP token.
+  - Then on next reboot, you will be prompted to generate new TOTP/HOTP token/Reset TPM.
 Normal, since none of the previous measurements are valid anymore (GPG Admin PIN and TPM Ownership passphrase required)
+    - Reset TPM if you ever get TPM counter increments errors (new TPM Owner passphrase will be requested.)
+    - Choose HOTP/TOTP otherwise (TPM Owner password will be prompted in TPM2 case + GPG Admin PIN in case of HOTP board)
   - Sign /boot content (GPG User PIN required)
   - Select a new boot default through Boot Options (GPG User PIN required to sign the new default)
     - Optionally set a TPM Disk Unlock Key (Disk Recovery Key passphrase and GPG User PIN required)
 - If you upgraded your firmware by choosing the retain settings options for a same board configuration
   - The same steps above will be required, outside of the public key injection/Re-Ownership.

+ Notes:
+ - Since commit https://github.com/linuxboot/heads/commit/6873df60c1c965ac812a49d9d245f338d8a3b128 : users using Heads with that commit or more recent as current firmware can upgrade with zip files.
+Those automatically verify rom integrity and if valid continue with flashing the rom contained in the zip file.
+ - Since commit https://github.com/linuxboot/heads/commit/133da0e48e2996674f60f186c520cfad0d4848d0: users having a TPM Disk Unlock Key (DUK) defined previously will be guided to reseal a new passphrase when resealing TOTP/HOTP and to needed magic automatically.
+Enjoy.